 Long before Lynnwood became a city, Native Americans visited Hall Lake to collect berries and cattails along its shore.
 In the 1880's the first homestead was filed on 160 acres on the east shore of the lake.
 Learn more about some of Hall Lake's first inhabitants here.(PDF, 562KB)

-In 2015 the City of Lynnwood jumped on an opportunity to purchase a piece of property on Hall Lake.
-The city had long wanted easy access to the lake for water quality monitoring purposes.
+In 2015 the City of Lynnwood purchased a piece of property on Hall Lake.
+The City had long wanted easy access to the lake for water quality monitoring purposes.
 Shortly after purchasing the property, a long time resident of the lake Bruce Lawson approached the city with a great opportunity.

-For almost 30 years Bruce, along with some close friends, have been raising and releasing salmon into Hall Lake.
+For almost 30 years Bruce, along with some close friends, raised and released salmon into Hall Lake.
 When Bruce saw the city purchase the property on the lake he saw it as a great opportunity for us to become involved.

 Besides our fish hatchery we have some other awesome environmental demonstrations on site.
 These include: